Botswana Conservation Itinerary

 Day 1 & 2: Meno A Kwena

-Day 1: You will arrive in Maun and transfer to Meno A Kwena, our hidden gem perched on a rocky clifftop overlooking the Boteti River with front-row seats to the comings and goings of the wildlife below.
+You will arrive in Maun and transfer to Meno A Kwena, our hidden gem perched on a rocky clifftop overlooking the Boteti River with front-row seats to the comings and goings of the wildlife below.

-A mere 90-minute drive from Maun, this classically-styled camp was originally used by Southern Africa’s explorers and although we’ve added a few little touches here and there, it’s refreshingly simple and full of character.
 The real treat at Meno, however is the connection with nature; from their lofty position, each tent looks down on a menagerie of animals below, from herds of majestic elephant, to dazzles of nomadic zebra – simply sit back, and take it all in.
 This is the perfect place to start your trip…

 At Meno the safari never stops!
 Situated in an awesome location overlooking the Makgadikgadi National Park, Meno offers spectacular scenery and endless horizons.

-Day 2: Wake up on your first morning to the spectacular views of the Boteti river below.
+Wake up on your first morning to the spectacular views of the Boteti river below.
 From the comfort of your private veranda, grab your binos… We like to call this an ‘armchair safari’.
-After a hearty breakfast, you will venture out into the Makgadikgadi National Park and hopefully have some close encounters with elephants.

-You also have the opportunity to go on a ‘Community Elephant Coexistence’ cultural tour where you’ll visit and speak to local farmers in Moreomaoto, to get a better understanding and insight into some of the challenges faced when living alongside elephants and how they are deterred with the help of Elephants For Africa.
+After a hearty breakfast, you will have the opportunity to go on a ‘Community Elephant Coexistence’ cultural tour where you’ll visit and speak to local farmers in Moreomaoto, to get a better understanding and insight into some of the challenges faced when living alongside elephants and how they are deterred with the help of Elephants For Africa.
 This is a vital partnership when it comes to protecting the elephants and the community.
+You will also get see some of the community outreach projects that we support.

 After a wonderfully educational day, spend your evening swapping stories around the dinner table, taking in the nocturnal sounds and the beauty of the star-filled night-sky.